EpitaxyInfinity/SC1015-Alcohol-Consumption/README.md

 - Other factors like study time & parents' education level also play an equal or more significant part to determining academic performance

 ## What did we learn from this project?
-- The use of multiple linear regression model compared to single linear regression
+- The use of multiple linear regression model
--
+- How to filter out significant variables to use for model building
+- How to handle categorical variables for multiple linear regression model

 ## References
 - <https://www.kaggle.com/datasets/uciml/student-alcohol-consumption?resource=download>